symfony/symfony-docs/http_cache/esi.rst

 ``ignore_errors``
-    If set to true, an ``onerror`` attribute will be added to the ESI with a value of ``continue`` indicating that, in the event of a failure, the gateway cache will simply remove the ESI tag silently.
+    If set to true, an ``onerror`` attribute will be added to the ESI with a value of ``continue`` indicating that, in the event of a failure, the gateway cache will remove the ESI tag silently.

 .. _`ESI`: http://www.w3.org/TR/esi-lang